CarGurus Header

 The CarGurus verdict

-The Vauxhall Grandland brings individual looks to the midsize SUV sector with its unconventional lighting signature, while the interior is also very roomy and comfortable, and plenty of luggage space is provided.
+The Vauxhall Grandland brings individual styling to the mid-size SUV sector with its unconventional light signature.
+Its interior is also very roomy and comfortable, with plenty of luggage space provided.
 In just about every other area, though, it does a merely average job.

 Ride comfort is patchy, performance is modest, cabin quality is unexceptional and there are some ergonomic quirks.
-It’s not particularly cheap, it’s not particularly well equipped and the warranty package you get is bang average.
-It’s not a bad car by any stretch of the imagination, but at the same time, we can’t think of much of a reason to recommend it over the vast variety of talented competitors it faces.
+It’s not particularly cheap, it’s not notably well-equipped and the warranty package you get is bang-average.
+This isn’t a bad car by any stretch of the imagination, but at the same time, we can’t think of a reason to recommend it over a vast variety of talented competitors.

 Search for a Vauxhall Grandland on CarGurus